Skip to content

 Patrick Waterhouse

-The tower for The Book that Became a Box holds the story of making the book that would be published by Steidl as Ponte City (2014).
-At the time considered by the publisher to be a workable version of the artists’ ambitions, Ponte City (2014) is a box containing a book and seventeen booklets: text or visual essays compiled by Ivan Vladislavic, who edited the project, and the artists, together with commissioned essays, or a combination of approaches.
-Some of the booklets’ authors took an imaginative approach to the content, writing fiction or narrative responses.
-The artists and editor assembled these booklets into a timeline, with the cover image on each booklet corresponding to an image in the main book.
+The tower for The Book that Became a Box holds the story of making Ponte City (2014).
+Considered by the publisher to be a workable version of the artists’ ambitions, Ponte City (2014) is a box containing a book and seventeen booklets.
+These seventeen small books are texts or visual essays compiled by Ivan Vladislavić, who edited the project, and the artists, together with commissioned pieces, or a combination of approaches.
+Some of the booklets’ authors took an imaginative route through the content, writing fiction or narrative responses.
+The artists and editor assembled these booklets into a timeline, with the cover image on each booklet corresponding to a photograph in the main book.

 The project presents a complex narrative about the social history of Johannesburg and a case study of the collision between modernist architecture and apartheid.
 Working with the material from the project prompts thinking about the relationship between buildings, imported ideologies and human movement in the Global South.
 The book towers’ modular design invites arrangement and use by the viewer.
+Strategies for display and form follow function, where thematic threads that are relevant across locations and ecologies are ‘unpacked’.
+These might be: Bookmaking; Narrative; Photography; Migration; Layering; Architecture; Community; Making; and How to Be an Artist, among others.

 In one configuration, the boxes collectively produce an image of the core of Ponte; removed and flipped they combine to create an image of the context of Ponte.